DirkTorre/python_developer_roadmap/README.md

 TODO:

-1. regular expressions
-2. (oop) decorators
+1. (oop) decorators
+2. context manager
+3. OOP exercises (in OOP_tutorial)
-3. other decorators
+4. other decorators + creating your own decorators
-4. iterators
+5. iterators
-5. hash tables
+6. hash tables
-6. uv
-7. pytest
+7. generator expressions
+8. concurency
+9. testing
 NOTE TO RECRUITERS AND EMPLOYERS: I know more than listed here, and some stuff I already know.
 This is for myself.